Anuradha Ramanan: Sexual harassment allegations against Jayendra Saraswati

 Anuradha Ramanan said she was subjected to sexual harresment by Jayendra Saraswati when she met back in 1992, when she was taken to negotiate the release of the spiritual magazine "Amma" by the muth.
 Anuradha Ramanan has charged Saraswathi of making sexual advances.
 He said that during their first meeting, he spoke about the proposed journal and offered to make her its editor, Ramanan agreed to the offer.
 During their final meeting, she said, he began using indecent language, and when she looked up from the notebook, the woman who took me to him was in a sexually intimate position with him.
 She said that the Saraswathi "approached" her, and when she objected, the other woman tried to persuade her of her "good fortune."
 When she left the place, the Shankaracharya allegedly asserted that she keep her mouth shut.

-Ramanan said that she had met a woman police officer who was close to her to lodge a complaint, but did not do so because she feared for the future of her daughters.
+Ramanan said that she had met a female police officer who was close to her to lodge a complaint, but did not do so because she feared for the future of her daughters.
 She reported that an attempted murder had been made against her.
 She said a truck hit her car in which she was travelling and a further attempt was made on her life when she was admitted to the hospital.
-In December 2004, she said she would have met with the same fate as that of Sankarraman if she had made the disclosure 12 years ago when the alleged incident took place.
+In December 2004, she said she would have met with the same fate as that of Sankararaman if she had made the disclosure 12 years ago when the alleged incident took place.